-4809.2.2 if still tied, $\pm t$ the teams will receive the same ranking.
+4809.2.2 if still tied, the teams will receive the same ranking.

-481000.10 Awards and Prize Money
+4810 Awards and Prize Money

 Team members and substitutes are to receive medals and awards presented to the team.
-Prize money is awarded individually to those team as a whole members who started in the competition to the team as a whole.
+Prize money is awarded individually to those team members who started in the competition.